 Now, let's look at each math topic on the ACT by subject.

 Plane and Solid Geometry

-There's a lot of information here, so take your time with it and balance your studies over a period of several months, if possible.
-The ACT math section is complicated and there is a lot to study and understand if you want to get the score you're aiming for.
+There's a lot of information here, so take your time as you read through it.
+Similarly, try to balance your studies over a period of several months.
+The ACT Math section is complicated, and there's a lot of content and problem-solving techniques to understand if you want to score highly on it.

-But always take to heart that it is possible for you to do well on ACT math.
-It takes dedication and discipline, but mastering the test is completely doable.
-Taking the time to work through these guides means you're already on the right track.
+That said, always take to heart that it is possible for you to do well on ACT Math.
+Getting a good Math score requires dedication and discipline, but mastering the section is completely doable.

-If you're still feeling overwhelmed, it may be a good idea to work with a prep program.
-Our PrepScholar ACT prep program learns your strengths and weaknesses and tailors your study materials and lessons to the areas where you need it most.
-We'll also show you how to balance out your time over the course of your prep so that you can get the most for every hour that you prep.
+If you're still feeling overwhelmed, consider working with a prep program.
+Our ACT prep program learns your strengths and weaknesses to tailor your study materials and lessons to the areas you need to focus on most.
+We also teach you how to balance your time during your studies so that you can get the most out of every hour of prep.

 Want to improve your ACT score by 4 points?

 Check out our best-in-class online ACT prep program.
 We guarantee your money back if you don't improve your ACT score by 4 points or more.

 Our program is entirely online, and it customizes what you study to your strengths and weaknesses.
 If you liked this Math lesson, you'll love our program.
 Along with more detailed lessons, you'll get thousands of practice problems organized by individual skills so you learn most effectively.
 We'll also give you a step-by-step program to follow so you'll never be confused about what to study next.